 I don’t want to confuse you by providing that quote out of context.
 Washington was a tireless worker who repeated the virtue of work and power of discipline.
 It was perhaps is main mission with the Tuskegee institute to instill a ‘dignity of labor’ into the students who saw education as a way out of work.

-But what struck me most in this book was his prescription for happiness, and how it derives from selflessness, education and labor.
+But what most struck me in this book was his prescription for happiness, and how it derives from selflessness, education and labor.
 And given his extreme ambition to be educated, and do work on the behalf of his race, never was there a hint of his need or want of recognition or fame.
 It’s a beautiful respite from the Fomo-fueled Generation-Like of instant fame and superficiality and selfies.

-Probably my favorite line of the book involves the idea of success, which Washington turns upon it’s head in a clear and enlightening way.
-It clears those anxieties we carry at the thought of being behind or being a failure.
+Probably my favorite line of the book involves the idea of success, which Booker T. turns upon it’s head in a clear and enlightening way - at the same time reducing those anxieties to present with the fear of failure,

 What is the point of having it all if you didn’t grow from getting there?
 The point is the obstacles, not the results.